35 Unusual Facts About Maine Coon Cats

 You can follow Pippin’s story on Maine Coon Central’s Youtube Channel, here.

-35. The ‘M’ On A Cat’s Forehead Doesn’t Mean Your Cat Is A Maine Coon!
+34. The ‘M’ On Your Cat’s Forehead Doesn’t Stand For Maine Coon!

 Learn more about this fun Maine Coon cat fact, in this article about it.